Program Overview

 Transfer Credit

 Dual Degree Program students work with their Columbia advisors during semesterly meetings to determine how their coursework at TAU will be credited toward their studies at Columbia.
-Third and fourth year students will be regularly updated on how their coursework at Columbia will be credited towards their TAU degree.
+Third and fourth year students will work with their TAU advisors to assess how their coursework at Columbia will be credited towards their TAU degree.

 Academic Resource Center

-The ARC is dedicated to helping students cultivate the skills necessary to manage competing demands, deal productively with setbacks, and to approach with enthusiasm challenging situations both in and beyond the classroom.
+The ARC is dedicated to helping students cultivate the skills necessary to manage competing demands, deal productively with setbacks, and to enthusiastically approach challenging situations both in and beyond the classroom.

 Academic Calendars